Mirror Welding

 What Is A Welding Mirror?

-Trying to weld a joint on your car but with no easy angle to see what you’re doing?
-That’s when a welding mirror comes in.
+Welding a joint on your car but can’t see what you’re doing?
+Use a welding mirror.

 How To Weld Using A Mirror